w3c/wcag-act-rules/content/rules/off6ek/proposed.md

 #### Inapplicable Example 3

+<a class="example-link" title="Inapplicable Example 3" href="/content-assets/wcag-act-rules/testcases/off6ek/4d0b06b614560fa0e230bf2b06f6d3c7667c5147.html">Open in a new tab</a>

-This `p` element has an invalid language tag.
+This `p` element does not have a [valid language tag](#off6ek:valid-lang).

 ```html
 <html lang="en">